EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

 You can access Grafana's :guilabel:`Geth` Dashboard as well to get further info of the client.

 .. note::
-  Ethereum on ARM supports 4 Eth1 clients: :guilabel:`Geth`, :guilabel:`Nethermind`,
+  Ethereum on ARM supports 4 EL clients: :guilabel:`Geth`, :guilabel:`Nethermind`,
   :guilabel:`Erigon` and :guilabel:`Besu` (all already installed in your system).